spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

     caption="Example of a resource with the Created status"
 %}

-When a resource has a Created status, it means Spinnaker was just told to start management and hasn't taken any action yet.
+When a resource has a Created status, it means Spinnaker has just received the resource’s declarative configuration and hasn't taken any action yet.

 If the actual state of the resource matches its declarative configuration, the resource will transition to the [Happy](/reference/managed-delivery/resource-status/#happy) status the next time Spinnaker checks it.